eu-digital-identity-wallet/eudi-lib-ios-siop-openid4vp-swift/README.md

 - `pre-registered` assuming out of bound knowledge of verifier meta-data.
 A verifier may send an authorization request signed (JAR) or plain
 - `x509-san-dns` where verifier must send the authorization request signed (JAR) using by a suitable X509 certificate
+- `x509-hash` when the client Identifier prefix is x509_hash is a hash and matches the hash of the leaf certificate passed with the request.
 - `decentralized_identifier` where verifier must send the authorization request signed (JAR) using a key resolvable via DID URL.
 - `verifier_attestation` where verifier must send the authorization request signed (JAR), witch contains a verifier attestation JWT from a trusted issuer